Mental Health Court Director

 and court supervision.

-About the 32nd Judcial District
+About the 32nd Judicial District

-The 32nd Judicial District was established in 2022 after the State of Tennessee Determined Hickman, Lewis, and Perry Counties were in need of their own Judicial District.
+The 32nd Judicial District was established in 2022 after the State of Tennessee determined Hickman, Lewis, and Perry Counties were in need of their own Judicial District.

-CIRCUIT COURT JUDGE & MHC DIRECTOR
+MHC DIRECTOR

 Hohenwald, TN 38462